Lenders Western Sky, CashCall Banned from Operation in North Carolina

 More than 300 North Carolina consumers have filed complaints with the North Carolina Attorney General's Office or the North Carolina Office of the Commissioner of Banks about the defendants' loans.
 Many of these consumers complained that they made loan payments for months only to learn that nearly all of their payments had gone toward interest and very little toward paying off the principal.

 Predatory lending is against the law in North Carolina.
-The last storefront payday lenders were forced from the state in 2006, but lenders outside of North Carolina continue to reach North Carolina consumers through the Internet and advertising.
+The last storefront payday lenders were forced from the state in 2006, but lenders outside North Carolina continue to reach North Carolina consumers through the Internet and advertising.